History of Las Vegas in Timeline

 In 1963, a temperature of 29 °F (-2 °C) was measured in Las Vegas.

-In 1963, the Partial Nuclear Test Ban Treaty required nuclear tests to be moved underground.
+In 1963, the Partial Nuclear Test Ban Treaty required that nuclear tests be moved underground.

 In 1973, the Las Vegas Metropolitan Police Department was formed after a merger of the Las Vegas Police Department and the Clark County Sheriff's Department.

-In 1980, prior to the opening of Circa Resort & Casino, it was the last time an all-new hotel-casino to be built on Fremont Street.
+The Circa Resort & Casino was the first all-new hotel-casino to be built on Fremont Street since 1980.

 1989: The Mirage Opens

-When The Mirage opened in 1989, it started a trend of major resort development on the Las Vegas Strip outside of the city.
+In 1989, The Mirage opened, starting a trend of major resort development on the Las Vegas Strip outside of the city.

 1990: Population Growth Begins Accelerating